 When any person is suffering from domestic abuse that person may file a complaint with the district court requesting that a no contact order be set in place to protect him or her from future abuse.

 Further any person, or parent, custodian, or legal guardian of a minor child may on behalf of that child, who is suffering from domestic abuse or sexual exploitation, may file a complaint with family court requesting a no contact order be set in place to protect that child from future harm.

 When a no contact order is set in place the person whom the order is against may not contact the other party.
 If that person does contact the complainant, it is considered a misdemeanor violation and then they will be subject to a fine and possible imprisonment or both.

-For more information contact Rhode Island Domestic Violence Defense Lawyer John L. Calcagni, III at (401) 351-5100 to schedule a FREE CONSULTATION.
+For more information contact Rhode Island Domestic Violence Lawyer John L. Calcagni, III at (401) 351-5100 to schedule a free consultation.